lhami/sensometrics-r-tutorial-2024/README.md

 # What we will *not* be covering:

-* Statistical theory (including for Correspondance Analysis)
+* Statistical theory (including for Correspondence Analysis)
 * How to write these kinds of web-friendly documents and bookdowns
 * Production programming for R
 * All possible data types